Advertiser Disclosure

 Third-party delivery apps can also save you on software costs; in-house restaurant delivery software can carry a steep monthly charge, vs. third-party apps, most of which just charge you a per-order fee with no recurring monthly charge.

-Option For Ghost Kitchens
+There Are Benefits For Ghost Kitchens

 Ghost kitchens—that is, restaurants with no physical storefront—can use food delivery apps to sell food without any brick-and-mortar presence.
-Restauranteurs can use ghost kitchens to save money on overhead, or to test out a new brand concept before launching a sit-down restaurant.
+Restauranteurs can use ghost kitchens to save money on overhead or to test out a new brand concept before launching a sit-down restaurant.

 Third-Party Delivery Apps Are Convenient

 Third-party delivery apps are very easy to set up and start using.
 Compared to implementing in-house delivery, it’s often easier and more convenient to use a delivery app.
-The entire order process is automated and you don’t have to worry about coordinating the deliveries themselves.
+The entire order process is automated, and you don’t have to worry about coordinating the deliveries themselves.
 If your POS integrates with the delivery apps you use, that makes the process even smoother.

-Cons Of Third-Party Delivery Services
+Third-Party Delivery Services For Retailers FAQs

 What delivery service is cheapest for restaurants?